Dock and Community Boathouse

 Wednesdays, 5-8 pm

-We provide free rods, tackle, bait, and basic instruction for catch-and-release fishing every Wednesday from 5-8 pm in spring, summer, and fall.
+We provide free rods, tackle, bait, and basic instruction for catch-and-release fishing every Wednesday from 5-8 pm in spring and summer.
 First-come, first-served as supplies are limited.
 No experience is necessary; great for beginner anglers.
 No fishing license required.

 Program may be canceled in the event of inclement weather or unsafe river conditions.